-ROUNDING
+ROUNDING OF FIGURES

-Certain figures contained in the Information Memorandum, including financial information, have been subject to rounding adjustments.
-Accordingly, in certain instances, the sum of the numbers in a column or a row in tables or elsewhere contained in the Information Memorandum may not conform exactly to the total figure given for that tables or elsewhere.
+Certain figures contained in the Information Memorandum, including the financial, and market information, and certain operating data, have been subject to rounding adjustments.
+Accordingly, in certain instances, the sum or subtraction of the numbers in a column or a row in tables or elsewhere contained in the Information Memorandum may not conform exactly to the total figure given for that tables or elsewhere.